mrichar1/clipster/README.md

 * Option to ignore clipboard updates form certain applications. (`filter_classes`)

+* Ability to delete items in clipboard history.

 New feature requests always welcome!
 See `Bugs & Improvements` at the end of this document.